-While you may not be familiar with gotu kola, this small, perennial herbaceous plant from the wetlands of Asia can have a number of remarkable effects on the body when consumed.
-This herb is also known by its scientific name, Centella asiatica, or more commonly, simply as Centella.
-Many alternative remedies have their origins in one particular culture or medical tradition, but centella was used in ancient India, Africa, and China for its powerful medicinal properties.
-The plant grows in tropical, wet areas and blossoms a small white or pink flower from a leaf that looks like a fat half-moon.
+Gotu kola is a small perennial herbaceous plant from the wetlands of Asia that can have remarkable effects on the body when consumed.
+This herb is also known as Centella Asiatica, Centella, Brahmi, and Asiatic pennywort.
+Centella Asiatica was used in ancient India, Africa, and China for its powerful medicinal properties.
+The plant grows in tropical, wet areas and bears a small white or pink flower from a leaf that looks like a fat half-moon.

 Health Benefits of Gotu Kola

 Let us look at some of the powerful health benefits of gotu kola in detail below:

 A research study in the Evidence-Based Complementary and Alternative Medicine journal shows according to the Ayurvedic system of medicine, gotu kola is one of the most important rejuvenating herbs for nerve and brain cells and is capable of increasing intelligence, longevity and memory.

 Gotu kola is rich in antioxidants and contains saponins which improve the appearance of the skin.
 Many cosmetic and pharmaceutical companies are interested in it because of its ability to reduce the appearance of scars, wrinkles, and other blemishes.
 According to research, gotu kola is also effective in the treatment of wounds, burns, and hypertrophic scars.

 Some studies also suggest that the use of gotu kola or its components may be useful in the treatment of psoriasis and scleroderma.
 Gotu kola is a common ingredient of cosmetics applied to skin photoaging also in cellulite and striae.